obsidiansystems/ledger-app-tezos/README.md

 to connect to.
 Please ensure that you are running a node. `ps aux | grep tezos-node` should display the process information for the current node.
 If it displays nothing, or just displays a `grep` command, then there is no node running on your machine.

+### Ledger App Crashes

+If the Ledger app crashes when you load it, there are two primary causes:

+  * Quitting the `tezos-client` process before the Ledger responds.
+Even if you meant to cancel the operation in question, cancel it from the Ledger before pressing Ctrl-C, otherwise you might have to restart the Ledger.
+  * Out of date firmware: If the Ledger app doesn't work at all, make sure you are running firmware version 1.4.2.